Viewable With ANY Browser

-The Internet includes four main forms of communication:
+The Internet includes five main forms of communication:

 Other Topics:

-No, the Internet is not the Web or the browsers (e.g., Firefox, Chrome, Internet Explorer, SeaMonkey) used to view the Web.
+No, the Internet is not the Web or the browsers (e.g., Firefox, Chrome, Engage, SeaMonkey, Safari) used to view the Web.
 The Internet is not E-mail.
 The Internet is definitely not social networks, Twitter, or a phone service.
 Instead, the Internet is all of that plus the electronic communications network that transfers the files of a Web page from a server to your browser, that transfers a message from your E-mail application to your friend's E-mail application, and that transfers other packets of data around the world.

 The tool for receiving a Web page is a Web browser, a client application that connects to a Web server.
-FireFox (and related Mozilla products) and Internet Explorer are two of the most popular Web browsers.
+FireFox (and its various clones), Edge, and Chrome are three of the most popular Web browsers.

 A number of commercial Web sites — search engines, national and regional ISPs, shopping sites — expend significant effort trying to get us to designate them as our browser's home page.
 Large sums of money are spent on entertainment and information content for these portals, and some are quite attractive.
 However, the page I want to see most often is my bookmarks file, which is what I now use for my home page.
 I can always visit any portal, and I have a few within my bookmarks.